search

 Nilasha explains, “Our clients were drawn to a minimal, Scandinavian aesthetic and shared our love for natural materials.
 By blending this sensibility with locally sourced materials and craftsmanship, we shaped a layered expression of modern Indian living – one that feels serene, rooted, and tactile.”

 This shared sensibility finds expression right at the threshold.
 A wooden door opens into a serene foyer, where sculptural wicker pieces – a wall-mounted bench and fluid pendant lights by Wicker Story – immediately capture attention.
 The organic weaving of wicker into these forms adds both texture and artistry to the space.
-Complemented by lime plastered walls and subtle oak wood panelling, the foyer offers a welcoming atmosphere that gently introduces the home’s refined simplicity.
+Complemented by lime plastered walls and subtle oak wood panelling, the foyer offers a welcoming atmosphere.
+It gently introduces the home’s refined simplicity.

 This Serene 3000 sq ft Home Unwind Calm & Minimal Aesthetics | Studio Nilasha